Æthelred the Unready: Decline 1003 to 1012

 To Stenton: "The history of England in the next generation was really determined between 1009 and 1012 ... the ignominious collapse of the English defence caused a loss of morale which was irreparable."
 In August 1009 a Danish army led by Thorkell the Tall and his brother Hemming landed at Sandwich.
 It was the most formidable force to invade England since Æthelred became king.
-It went to Canterbury, which made terms and then East Kent, which paid 3000 pounds for a truce.
+It went to Canterbury, which made terms and then East Kent, which paid 3,000 pounds for a truce.
 London defeated several attacks.
 In May 1010 the Vikings defeated Ulfcytel in the Battle of Ringmere and went on to burn Thetford and Cambridge.
 By this stage English resistance had disintegrated and in 1011 the Danish army was able to move around at will.
 In September 1011 the Vikings seized Canterbury and captured Archbishop Ælfheah.
-The English agreed a tribute of 48,000 pounds, and the Vikings demanded an additional ransom for the archbishop, but he refused and in April 1012 he was murdered by drunken Vikings, in spite of Thorkell's attempts to protect him.
+The English agreed a tribute of 48,000 pounds, and the Vikings demanded an additional ransom for the archbishop, but he refused and was murdered in April 1012 by drunken Vikings, in spite of Thorkell's attempts to protect him.
 Shortly afterwards the tribute was paid and the army dispersed, apart from Thorkell's personal following of forty-five ships, which entered Æthelred's service.
-They were probably paid by the institution of a new tax called the heregeld (army tax), which was the basis of the post-Conquest tax called Danegeld.
+They were probably paid by the institution of a new tax called the heregeld (army tax).

 Defeat and exile 1013

 In August 1013 Swein Forkbeard launched an invasion of England with a large fleet.
 This was different from previous attacks because he intended from the start to conquer England and make himself king.
 He landed at Sandwich in Kent, but immediately sailed round East Anglia to Gainsborough, perhaps because the south was too strongly guarded by the fleets of Thorkell and Æthelred.
 Swein received the submission of Northumbria and the Five Boroughs of the north Midlands.
-He then marched south and Oxford and Winchester quickly surrendered, but London, which was defended by Æthelred and Thorkell, stood firm and inflicted heavy losses on the Danes.
+He then marched south, and Oxford and Winchester quickly surrendered, but London, which was defended by Æthelred and Thorkell, stood firm and inflicted heavy losses on the Danes.
 Swein then went to Bath where he received the submission of the south-west.
-With almost the whole country under his control, the Londoners accepted his rule and Æthelred sent his wife Emma to her brother in Normandy, followed by her children. Æthelred celebrated Christmas on the Isle of Wight before joining his wife in exile.
+With almost the whole country under his control, the Londoners accepted his rule and Æthelred sent his wife Emma to her brother in Normandy, followed by their children. Æthelred celebrated Christmas on the Isle of Wight before joining his wife in exile.